vivek0803/IMDB_to_OLAP/README.md

 ORDER BY avg_rating DESC
 LIMIT 20;

--- TV series with the most episodes + their avg episode rating SELECT
-    parentTconst,
+-- Most-credited actors with names
+SELECT
+    a.nconst,
+    p.primaryName,
+    a.title_count
+FROM
+(
-    count()                       AS episode_count,
+    SELECT nconst, count() AS title_count
-    countDistinct(seasonNumber)   AS season_count,
-    round(avg(averageRating), 2)  AS avg_ep_rating
-FROM imdb.episodes
+    FROM imdb.principals
-WHERE averageRating IS NOT NULL
+    WHERE category = 'actor'
-GROUP BY parentTconst
+    GROUP BY nconst
+    ORDER BY title_count DESC
+    LIMIT 20
+) AS a
+LEFT JOIN imdb.people AS p ON p.nconst = a.nconst
-ORDER BY episode_count DESC
+ORDER BY a.title_count DESC
 LIMIT 20;

 -- Rating trend over time for movies (decade view)